dyninc/dyn-python/docs/quickstart.rst

 TM Errors and Exceptions
 ------------------------
 In the event of an authentication problem, dyn.tm will raise a :class:`~dyn.tm.errors.DynectAuthError` exception.

 In the event an error in an API Creation is encountered, dyn.tm will raise a :class:`~dyn.tm.errors.DynectCreateError` exception with additional information about why the POST failed.

 In the event an error in an API Update is encountered, dyn.tm will raise a :class:`~dyn.tm.errors.DynectUpdateError` exception with additional information about why the PUT failed.

 In the event an error in an API Get is encountered, dyn.tm will raise a :class:`~dyn.tm.errors.DynectGetError` exception with additional information about why the GET failed.

 In the event an error in an API Deletion is encountered, dyn.tm will raise a :class:`~dyn.tm.errors.DynectDeleteError` exception with additional information about why the DELETE failed.

-In the event an error in an API request returns with a status of incomplete (ie the requested job has not yet completed) the wrapper will poll until either the job has copmleted or the polling times out.
-In such an unlikely event, dyn.tm will raise a :class:`~dyn.tm.errors.DynectQueryTimeout` exception
+In the event an error in an API request returns with an incomplete status (i.e. the requested job has not yet completed) the wrapper will poll until either the job has completed or the polling times out.
+In such an event, dyn.tm will raise a :class:`~dyn.tm.errors.DynectQueryTimeout` exception

 All exceptions that dyn.tm explicitly raises inherit from